 General.
-Upon completion of the Rule 415 Offerings, assuming the exercise by distributors of all the 1,605,000 Distributor Options and vesting of all 163,546 stock bonus awards offered by the Company, the Company will have 13,491,557 shares of Class A Common Stock issued and outstanding.
+Upon completion of the Rule 415 Offerings, assuming the exercise distributors of all the 1,605,000 Distributor Options and vesting of all 163,546 stock bonus awards offered by the Company, the Company will have 13,429,000 shares of Class A Common Stock issued and outstanding.
 This number includes (i) 10,465,000 shares of Class A Common Stock issued and sold in the Underwritten Offerings, (ii) 3,018,546 shares of Class A Common Stock issued and sold in the Rule 415 Offerings and (iii) 8,011 shares of Class A Common Stock issued and sold by the Company pursuant to Regulation S under the 1933 Act, and excludes (a) 3,836,454 shares of Class A Common Stock reserved for issuance pursuant to the 1996 Stock Incentive Plan and (b) 250,825 shares of Class A Common Stock subject to a stock option which was granted to an executive officer of the Company.
 In addition, upon completion of the Rule 415 Offerings, the Company will have 71,696,675 shares of Class B Common Stock issued and outstanding, each share of which is convertible at any time into one share of Class A Common Stock.
 The 71,696,675 shaes of Class B Common Stock and the 250,825 shares of Class A Common Stock subject to the aforementioned executive option are "restricted" shares within the meaning of Rule 144 under the 1933 Act ("Rule 144").
 Restricted shares may not be resold in the public market except in compliance with the registration requirements of the 1933 Act or pursuant to an exemption therefrom, including the exemption provided by Rule 144.
+The exemption therefrom, including the exemption provided by Rule 144.
 The 10,465,000 shares of Class A Common Stock sold in the Underwritten Offerings, the 1,605,000 shares underlying the Distributor Options and offered hereby, and the 1,250,000 and 163,546 shares of Class A Common Stock to be issued as employee stock bonus awards and offered hereby have been registered under the 1933 Act.
 The 8,011 shares of Class A Common Stock issued and sold pursuant to Regulation S under the 1933 Act were exempt from registration under the 1933 Act.
-Accordingly, these 13,491,557 sha
+Accordingly, these 13,429,000 shares of Class A Common Stock are freely tradable without restriction or further registration under the 1933 Act, unless held by "affiliates" of the Company, as that term is defined in Rule 144.
+The shares underlying the Distributor Options and the employee stock bonus awards are, however, subject to certain vesting and resale limitations, as described below.